Relintai/broken_seals/README.md

 - World Generator: It contains resources that can handle world generation, and an interface for easy editing.
 Needs undo redo.
 - Mat Maker GD: [RodZill4's Material Maker](https://github.com/RodZill4/material-maker) ported to the cpu.
 Needs undo redo, and about 60 nodes.
-- Mesh Data Resource Editor: Needs some core features (Like mesh face creation, deletion, and edge split merge).
+- Mesh Data Resource Editor: Needs some core features (Like mesh face creation, deletion, edge split, merge etc).
 Also needs undo redo.

 I also have these added to the project.